Ingeager/flexible-editor/Readme.txt

 ------------
 !!!
 NOTE: This program is still in early development.
 Please make backups! !!!

-Flexible Editor is a project developed with the itention of creating a general data editor for ROMs, ISOs and other binaries.
+Flexible Editor is a project developed with the intention of creating a general data editor for ROMs, ISOs and other binaries.
 A general editor that is not restricted to one game or one system.